martin-rizzo/TinyAutoEncoderConverter/README.md

 </div>

-**Tiny Latent Models** offers a collection of command-line utilities designed to generate three distinct types of models.
-These tools facilitate the creation of: ultra-fast ComfyUI-compatible Variational Autoencoders (VAEs); latent space Transcoders for seamless conversion between different latent spaces (e.g., SDXL to SD); and a custom `.safetensors` file specifically tailored for a project currently under development.
+**Tiny Models for Latent Conversion** offers a set of command-line utilities designed to generate three distinct types of models: ultra-fast ComfyUI-compatible Variational Autoencoders (VAEs); latent space Transcoders for seamless conversion between different latent spaces (e.g., SDXL to SD); and a custom `.safetensors` file specifically tailored for a project currently under development.

 All generated models are based on the architecture and weights of the "Tiny AutoEncoder" models.